 Specialist: A doctor who provides health care for a specific disease or part of the body.
-(Chapter 3, Section D, page 31.)
+For more information, refer to Chapter 3, Section D, page 32.

 State Hearing: A chance for you to tell your problem to a state representative and show that a decision we made is wrong.
-(Chapter 9, Section E4, page 168.)
+For more information, refer to Chapter 9, Section E4, page 173.

 State Medicaid Agency: The Ohio Department of Medicaid.
-(Chapter 2, Section G, page 24.)
+For more information, refer to Chapter 2, Section G, page 25.

 Step Therapy: A coverage rule that requires you to first try another drug before we will cover the drug you are asking for.
-(Chapter 5, Section C, page 100.)
+For more information, refer to Chapter 5, Section C, page 104.